Find out what the website needs to fix first.

 What does the Strategic Website Audit cost?

-Is the audit worth it if my Free Website Scan score was high?
+Is the Strategic Website Audit worth it if my free Website Audit score was high?